mholling/nswtopo/README.md

     **Note**: When using the Windows Command Prompt, I strongly recommend disabling *QuickEdit* mode in the *Properties* window to avoid frustration.

 ## macOS
-  * ImageMagick and GDAL can obtained for macOS by first setting up [MacPorts](https://www.macports.org), a macOS package manager; follow [these instructions](https://guide.macports.org/chunked/installing.html) on the MacPorts site.
-After MacPorts is installed, use it to install the packages with `sudo port install gdal` and `sudo port install imagemagick`
+  * GDAL can obtained for macOS by first setting up [MacPorts](https://www.macports.org), a macOS package manager; follow [these instructions](https://guide.macports.org/chunked/installing.html) on the MacPorts site.
+After MacPorts is installed, use it to install GDAL with `sudo port install gdal`
+  * Another popular package manager for MacOS is [Homebrew](https://brew.sh/).
+Install GDAL with Homebrew using `brew install gdal`
-  * Alternatively, you can download and install pre-built binaries; try [here](http://www.kyngchaos.com/software/frameworks) for GDAL, and the instructions [here](https://imagemagick.org/script/download.php#macosx) for ImageMagick.
+  * Alternatively, you can download and install pre-built binaries for GDAL; try [here](http://www.kyngchaos.com/software/frameworks).
 (This may or may not be quicker/easier than installing XCode and MacPorts!)
   * Type `ruby -v` in a terminal window to see whether a compatible Ruby version already exists.
 If not, you can install Ruby a number of ways, as explained [here](https://www.ruby-lang.org/en/downloads).
 (If you are using MacPorts, `sudo port install ruby25 +nosuffix` should also work.)
   * Download and install [Google Chrome](https://www.google.com/chrome).

 ## Linux

 Dependencies should be easy to install on a Linux PC.
-The appropriate Ruby, ImageMagick and GDAL packages should all be available using your distro's package manager (Pacman, RPM, Aptitude, etc).
+The appropriate Ruby and GDAL packages should all be available using your distro's package manager (Pacman, RPM, Aptitude, etc).

 # Installation